AdixPlaysGames/HiStrux/README.md

 <img src="./addit_files/logo/reconstruct.png" alt="Extract Logo" style="width: 100%; float: left; margin-right: 10px;" />
 <p style="text-align: justify;">
 </p>

-**reConstruct** was created for iterative 3D reconstruction of chromatin structures using scHi-C matrices (including enriched matrices based on classification results taken from the example of CycleSort).
+**reConstruct** was created for iterative 3D reconstruction of chromatin structures using scHi-C matrices (including enriched matrices based on classification results, as in CycleSort).
+It builds upon HOOMD-blue, a Python package for running simulations of particle systems on CPUs and GPUs, widely used in soft matter research.

+[Learn more about HOOMD-blue] - https://hoomd-blue.readthedocs.io/en/v5.0.1/#

 ### Key Features:
 - Resolution scaling of scHi-C matrices (from low to high) with iterative simulation runs.